 The most obvious aspect about my work is the rigorous orange and black colour scheme, a duality that serves my purpose as a baseline from which the work expands.
 I enjoy the contrast between the orange, which seems to emit colour and light, and the black that absorbs colour and light, rather in the manner of Yin and Yang.

-My studio practice generally features construction, for which mainly plywood is employed as a white-painted structural/supporting element, and then varying materials, ranging from fabric, digital prints and found objects, are used to build a narrative.
+My studio practice generally features construction, followed by the addition of varying materials, ranging from fabric, digital prints and found objects which are used to build a narrative.
 Motifs that occur regularly are the number 6, magnifying devices, self-portraits, Chinese plastic oranges, silver forks, Japanese luncharms, mt version of the Union Jack and typographic elements.
 To an extent, many of my works are three-dimensional collages.

-This is most manifest in the series I worked on between 2020 and 2021, the Inkling series of wall-based objects, all constructed over the period of the Covid 19 lockdowns in the UK .
+This was most manifest in the series I made in 2020-21, the Inklings series of wall-based objects, all constructed over the period of the Covid 19 lockdowns in the UK .
 I enjoyed the juxtaposition of separate distinct elements that deliberately lead to or veer away from an easy understanding of each individual work, rather in the manner of a rebus.
-In constructing these latest works, I have also attempted to work in a more intuitive manner, in order to allow my creativity to emerge unhindered by pre-conceptualising the outcome, a method I continue to the present.
+In constructing these works, I attempted to work in a more intuitive manner, in order to allow my creativity to emerge unhindered by pre-conceptualising the outcome, a method I continue to the present.
 The scale of these works leads them to feel rather like architect's models for buildings, or designs for future monuments.
-I have generally constructed each work around a central core, which features a particular motif, and which is naturally the focal point for each individual work.
-I then add peripheral items around this.
-Each of these works has two distinct stages in the making - the first is a rough and rapid construction phase, the second is a longer process of refining and finishing.
-I guess each work takes around three days from start to finish.
+I generally constructed each work around a central core, which featured a particular motif, and which is naturally the focal point for each individual work.
+I then added peripheral items around this.
+Each of these works had two distinct stages in the making - the first was a rough and rapid construction phase, the second was a longer process of refining and finishing.